The Thief and the Cobbler: Production under Fred Calvert and Initial releases (1992–1994)

-Releases and further changes under Miramax (1993–1995)

 After the film was completed, Allied Filmmakers, along with Majestic Films, reacquired the distribution rights from the Completion Bond Company.
 Calvert's version of the film was distributed in South Africa and in Australia as The Princess and the Cobbler on 23 September 1993.
 The film was later released in the Philippines as The Thief and the Cobbler by Jemah Films on 23 April 1994.

+Further changes under Miramax (1994–1995)

 In December 1994, the North American rights to the film were bought by Miramax Films, then a subsidiary of Disney (which had already released Aladdin first), after it had already been rejected by several other American distributors.
 Calvert recalls: "It was a very difficult film to market, it had such a reputation, that I don't think they were looking at it objectively".
 Instead of releasing Calvert's cut as it was, Miramax decided to change the film even further and released their version entitled Arabian Knight.

-This version was cut by 8 minutes, featured newly written dialogue by Eric Gilliland, Michael Hitchcock and Gary Glasberg, along with the addition of celebrity actors Matthew Broderick, Jennifer Beals, Toni Collette, Eric Bogosian, and Jonathan Winters, and added dialogue to various characters who didn't speak in either the workprint or The Princess and the Cobbler, such as the Thief and Phido, save for some squawks for the latter originally voiced by Donald Pleasence, as well as added musical cues by Jack Maeby.
+This version was cut by 8 minutes, featured newly written dialogue by Eric Gilliland, Michael Hitchcock and Gary Glasberg, along with the addition of celebrity actors Matthew Broderick, Jennifer Beals, Toni Collette, Eric Bogosian, and Jonathan Winters, and added dialogue to various characters who didn't speak in either the workprint or The Princess and the Cobbler, such as the Thief and Phido, save for some squawks for the latter originally voiced by Donald Pleasence, had a much more extensive use of stock sound effects, as well as adding new musical cues by Jack Maeby.
 Jake Eberts found that "It was significantly enhanced and changed by Miramax after Miramax stepped in and acquired the domestic [distribution] rights."
 His comments on record, claiming that these altered versions were superior to Williams's version, indicated that Eberts had also lost confidence in Williams when the Completion Bond Company seized the film.
-Some of the characters, including Mighty One Eye's slave women and a majority of the scenes with the Mad and Holy Old Witch, are largely dropped from this release, as well as removing One Eye's death in question, though his final line from the Calvert version ("My machine!") is still used as the war machine burns up.
+Some of the characters, including Mighty One-Eye's slave women and a majority of the scenes with the Mad and Holy Old Witch, are largely dropped from this release, as well as removing One-Eye's death in question, though his final line from the Calvert version ("My machine!") is still used as the war machine burns up.

 Arabian Knight was quietly released by Miramax on 25 August 1995.
 It opened on 510 screens, and grossed US$319,723 (on an estimated budget of $24 million) during its theatrical run.